 Embroidery twin needles are distinguished by an enlarged groove and eye, which makes them perfect for decorative stitches.

-Embroidery is usually done at a higher speed than the regular sewing.
-Specially coated, larger eye allows smooth thread flow at higher speeds.
-This type of twin needles can be used with different embroidery threads – rayon, polyester, cotton.
+Embroidery is usually done at a higher speed than regular sewing.
+Specially coated, the larger eye allows smooth thread flow at higher speeds.
+This type of twin needles can be used with different embroidery threads – rayon, polyester, and cotton.

 METALLIC TWIN NEEDLES

 Metallic twin needles differ from the rest because of their enlarged specially coated eye (2 mm) and a large groove in a shaft that prevents thread breaks.

 DENIM TWIN NEEDLES

 A twin needle for denim, in comparison to a double universal needle, has a sharp, strong point that penetrates dense fabrics.